 - We trekked in July 2018.

-- We used a trekking company out of Srinagar who provided all meals, tents, transportation, pack mules.
+- We used a trekking company out of Srinagar (Budget Trek Kashmir) who provided all meals, tents, transportation, pack mules.
 You need to bring your own lunch box and spoon.
 Many trekking companies take large groups in India.
-Ours was 15 trekkers which we thought was big, but another group had 38!
+Our’s was 15 trekkers which we thought was big, but another group had 38!
+We were very happy with Budget Trek Kashmir and would recommend them.

 - We did the trek in 6 nights, 7 days, but most agencies advertise one day longer.
 They planned a rest day on the last day, but it was raining so we went down early.